linkeddatacenter/LODMAP-ontologies/v1/bgo/README.md

 BGO contains two core classes:

 - **Domain** describes a data driven document that contains quantitative facts that share the same meaning.
 There is only one Domain per ontology, a *domain* can be used to describe a Financial Report, the presence of politicians on TV or any other document that contains comparable facts.
 - **Account** an a-dimensional quantity (amount) with an optional reference value.
 An *account* can be used to describe a Financial Report fact, a politician speaking time on TV or any other versionable quantitative value.
+An Account exposes an *accountId* that mus be unique in the ontology.

 ![UML diagram](doc/uml-diagram.png)